NERV-22/UART-Transceiver/README.md

 # UART-Transceiver
 EEE 333 Lab 3

 A UART transmitter and receiver in SystemVerilog.
-Sends a byte serially with start/stop bits, then receives it and displays the result on two hex displays.
+Sends a byte with start/stop bits, then receives it and displays the result on two hex displays on a board (Terasic DE10-Lite).

 ## What's in it
 - UART_tx - three-state FSM (RS / LD / TX).
 Loads the byte into a 10-bit buffer (start, 8 data, stop) and shifts it out one bit per baud tick.